VishaanK/Dissertation/testNet/fabric-network/compose/README.md

+# Compose
-This directory contains Docker Compose files used to deploy and manage the Hyperledger Fabric network.
+This directory contains Docker Compose files to set up and manage the Hyperledger Fabric network.